 - Fan Convention: The story revolves around Yatta!Con, a fictional anime convention.
 Each volume takes place during the three days the convention runs for.

-- The Glomp: Given that the series focus mostly on anime conventions, this is expected to happen.
+- The Glomp: Given that the series focus mostly on anime conventions in the Turn of the Millennium, this is expected to happen.

 - At one point, in the third book, Matt wears a shirt saying "Glomp me and DIE", which was much more better than using a tee saying "Your village called, their cosplayer is missing".